Are Enamel Plates Microwave Safe?

 Note: Be aware that your plates might wear down over time if frequently heated using these methods.

 Are microwave bowls oven safe?
-Find out here!
+Find out now!

 Final thoughts

-Enamel plates should not be used in a microwave.
+Enamel plates should not be used in a microwave, they aren’t microwave safe.
 Sometimes, you may get lucky, and nothing will happen.
 But most of the time, it results in dangerous consequences like a microwave explosion and an electrical fire.

 Immad Amir